-Taking a screenshot might sound like a very simple thing to do, however, with different manufacturers including multiple methods to take screenshots, and a plethora of third party screenshot apps that bring added functionality, it can be somewhat confusing to figure out the best way to take screenshots on your Android smartphone.
-So, if you’re wondering how to take a screenshot on Android, here are all the ways that you can try.
+Taking a screenshot might sound like a very simple thing to do, however, with different manufacturers including multiple methods to take screenshots, and a plethora of third party screenshot apps that bring added functionality, it can be somewhat confusing to figure out the best way to get screenshots on your Android smartphone.
+So, if you’re wondering how to capture screenshots on Android, here are all the ways that you can try.

 How to Take a Screenshot on Android

 While different smartphone manufacturers include their own shortcuts for taking screenshots, there is a universal shortcut for taking screenshots which works on any Android device in the market.
-So, if you don’t want to learn different methods, here is how to take a screenshot on Android:
+So, if you don’t want to learn different methods, here is how to capture screenshots on Android:

 1. How to Take a Screenshot on Android Using Physical Buttons